-Caltrans will perform monitoring at four locations in the Coachella Valley Stormwater Channel watershed: I-10 West of Jackson Street, I-10 East of Jackson Street, I-10 West of Monroe Street, and SR-86 near the interchange.
-Monitoring at these sites, which are existing monitoring sites, is expected to continue during the 2024-25 fiscal year.
+Caltrans is performing monitoring at four locations in the Coachella Valley Stormwater Channel watershed: I-10 West of Jackson Street, I-10 East of Jackson Street, I-10 West of Monroe Street, and SR-86 near the interchange.
+Monitoring at these sites, which are existing monitoring sites, will continue during the 2025-26 fiscal year.
 Additional details on these monitoring sites are provided in Section 5 and Appendix B.

 Santa Ana Water Board TMDLs (Permit Section D5.13)